Charles K. Hamilton: Biography

 Hamilton became the first to fly in the state of Washington, when he piloted the Reims Racer over Seattle on March 11.
 The very next day, he went up again, drunk, and "Swooping like a rapacious bird from a height of 500 feet [150 m], the Curtiss biplane, with Charles K. Hamilton, dived into the newly formed lake at The Meadows".
 He had to be fished out of the lake, but suffered only minor injuries.

-Undaunted, he flew at Tacoma, Washington, and crossed the border to become the "First Air Visitor to Vancouver, B.C." on March 25.
+Undaunted, Hamilton flew at Tacoma, Washington, and crossed the border to become the "First Air Visitor to Vancouver, B.C." on March 25.
 The next day, he flew to New Westminster and back, covering 20 mi in 30 minutes.
 He participated in an air meet in Spokane, Washington between April 1–3.
 On April 9, he flew over Mercer Island and Lake Washington.

-In San Antonio, Texas, he set a record for the quickest takeoff: 79 ft in 3.8 seconds, breaking Glenn Curtiss's mark of 95 ft in 5.25 seconds.
+In San Antonio, Hamilton set a record for the quickest takeoff: 79 ft in 3.8 seconds, breaking Glenn Curtiss's mark of 95 ft in 5.25 seconds.
 In May, he performed in Atlanta and Augusta, Georgia, before heading to Mineola, New York, Curtiss's headquarters.

 On June 13, 1910, Hamilton won a prize of $10,000, sponsored by The New York Times and the Philadelphia Public Ledger, for being the first to fly from New York City to Philadelphia and back, the first flight between two major US cities.
 He departed from Governors Island in New York harbor at 7:30 am and reached Philadelphia at 9:26 am.
 With a stopover in Philadelphia, the round trip took a little over 11 hours, at an average speed of nearly 51 mph.
 He received a hero's welcome in his hometown of New Britain, and, on July 2, 1910, made "the first public flight in the State" there.
 It was also the first in New England.